 For example, you can create an email trigger to auto-send a feature promotion email to users if they did not use a key feature after 10 days since signup; or a congratulation email to users who have reached a key usage milestone during onboarding.

 To create an email trigger, go to "Triggers" tab under "Emails" and follow the 4 steps indicated on the page.
 Note that you can save the changes anytime while editing the email trigger details.

 The first step is to configure basic email settings and then build the email content for this trigger.

-- Provide the name of the trigger
+- Provide a name of the trigger.

-- Provide the description of the trigger
+- Provide a description of the trigger.

-- Specify the email subject
+- Specify the email subject.

 Step 2: Rule

 The second step is to define the rules based on which the emails should be triggered to the matching users.
 You can filter users based on only user metrics and dimensions, or filter users based on both user and account metrics and dimensions.
 For example, you can trigger email based on if a user has used a certain feature over the last 3 days and if the account that user belongs to has logged into the product over the last week.